Skip to main content

 Create a tracer file

-In the directory of your application file, create a file named tracer.js with the following configuration:
+In your application's directory, create a file named tracer.js with the following configuration.

 "use strict";